 While budgeting isn’t the sexiest or most fun thing to do with your time, setting a budget and sticking to your budget can be the key to reaching your financial goals.

-In this post, I’m going to share with you how to create a budget in 5 easy steps.
+In this post, I’m going to share with you how to create a budget in the year 2021 in 5 easy steps.